SanskarPatidar747/expense_management/README.md

    mvn spring-boot:run
    ```
    You’ll get REST endpoints at `http://localhost:8080/api`.
 If the port is busy, either free it up or tweak `server.port` in `application.properties`.
+4. Hosted instance (Render):
+   The Spring Boot API is deployed at `https://expense-backend-g60e.onrender.com/api`.
+Make sure your Mongo Atlas credentials stay in the `MONGODB_URI` env var when you redeploy.

 ## 3. Launch the Flutter App
 1. From the repo root: